zio/zio/docs/datatypes/core/zio/error-management.md

     readFile("backup.json"))
 ```

-In the callback passed to `catchAll`, we may return an effect with a different error type (or perhaps `Nothing`), which will be reflected in the type of effect returned by `catchAll`.
+In the callback passed to `ZIO#catchAll`, we may return an effect with a different error type (or perhaps `Nothing`), which will be reflected in the type of effect returned by `ZIO#catchAll`.

-When using `ZIO#catchAll` the match cases should be exhaustive:
+When using this operator, the match cases should be exhaustive:

 ```scala mdoc:compile-only
 val result: ZIO[Any, Nothing, Int] =